andres-lowrie/lang/docs/content/docs/basics/functions.md

 add n 4
 ```

-Return them in other functions
+Return them and declare them in other functions

 ```
 add = a b -> a + b